-Police officers and Sheriff’s Deputies in Denver, Arapahoe, and Jefferson County are able to obtain warrants from a judge if they want to arrest someone, or search their property.
+Police officers and Sheriff's Deputies in Denver, Arapahoe, and Jefferson County are able to obtain warrants from a judge if they want to arrest someone, or search their property.
 The process for them to get these warrants is very one-sided; a police officer meets alone with a judge and explains why they believe they should make an arrest or do a search.
-The judge listens to only one opinion (the police officer’s) and decides whether or not there is “probable cause” for a warrant to be signed.
-No one else is present during this meeting – you don’t have a say in the process.
-Let’s look closer at the types of warrants in Colorado, how they are executed, and what you should do if your privacy has been violated.
+The judge listens to only one opinion (the police officer's) and decides whether or not there is “probable cause” for a warrant to be signed.
+No one else is present during this meeting – you don't have a say in the process.
+Let's look closer at the types of warrants in Colorado, how they're executed, and what you should do if your privacy has been violated.

 Two Types of Warrants in Colorado

-There are two types of warrants in Douglas, El Paso, and Adams County; they are arrest warrants and search warrants.
-Both are designed to seize a person or gain access to a person’s private property.
+There are two types of warrants in Douglas, El Paso, and Adams County; arrest warrants and search warrants.
+Both are designed to seize a person or gain access to a person's private property.
 Both are invasive into your privacy.
 The purpose of an arrest warrant is to get permission from a judge to make an arrest.
 The purpose of a search warrant is usually to gather more evidence in order to make an arrest.
 Usually, warrants are only utilized for more serious offenses which justify making an arrest or search.
 Smaller misdemeanor offenses can be charged by summons rather than arrest.
-Let’s take a look at each type in order to understand how they work.
+Let's take a look at each type in order to understand how they work.

 Arrest Warrants in Colorado

 If the police are investigating a crime and need more evidence to bring a case to trial, they will obtain a search warrant.
 Prosecutors often need more than just the testimony of an alleged victim to win a case.
 The police go to a magistrate or judge and tell them why obtaining a search warrant will help them prove their case.
 They give specific examples of what they might find inside a car, residence, or business which will help their case.
 They must establish “probable cause” for entering private property.
-In other words, they must explain why it is alright to invade your privacy.
+In other words, they must explain why it's alright to invade your privacy.
 This is done in the form of an Affidavit for Search Warrant, which explains why their request is appropriate.
-If a judge signs the warrant, it will allow the police to search your home, property, or car in order to find evidence of criminal activity.
+If a judge signs the warrant, it allows the police to search your home, property, or car in order to find evidence of criminal activity.

 Contact a lawyer if you've been the subject of either warrant.